maalvarez/FS591_Final-Project/README.md

 - Search for your organism.
 - Press the "Download Assembly" button.
-- Select "GeneBank" from dropdown menu in Source database (GenBank or RefSeq) and "Genomic fasta (.fna) from dropdown menu in File type.
+- Select "GeneBank" from dropdown menu in Source database (GenBank or RefSeq) and "Genomic fasta (.fna)" from dropdown menu in File type.
 - Press the Download button.

 ## Submit the .fna file to [RAST](https://rast.nmpdr.org).